otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing
-In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
-From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
-- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
-- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
-- _If no preprocessing is needed, has it been made clear why?_

 The first phase of our data preprocessing was general cleaning that was performed manually on the dataset itself, because those steps can be useful for anyone.

 We had to correct some entries of the feature "user score" that contained the string "tbd" instead of a numeric value.
 Those were replaced by "NaN", because without these changes the data type of the feature would not be detected correctly by Pandas.
 Afterwards, we deleted some double spaces and leading and trailing spaces in strings.